 I’ve written a lot of nonfiction and fiction since 2008.
-Over two million words worth (includes 30 books ghostwritten for clients: 12 nonfiction, 9 memoirs, and 9 fiction).
+As of December 2019, over two million words worth (includes 30 books ghostwritten for clients: 12 nonfiction, 9 memoirs, and 9 fiction).
 And I’ve had two book-ghostwriting projects for clients—a creative nonfiction book and a novel—optioned for film or screenplay development.

 I’ve been an entrepreneur since 1993.
 Full-time since 1996 when I resigned from my management position in a company that had grown from $3 million in revenue to $700 million when I left (they’re at $3B now).
 Post-departure, divesting other businesses owned with partners, I founded my company, Adducent in 2000 as a management and consulting firm.
 For over eight years I worked with M&A attorneys, investment bankers and business owners on management, planning, and growth through acquisition.
 That led to business writing, which led to a book which then led to my contacts asking for help to finish and publish their books.
 I did and then others asked for similar help and if I could write or ghostwrite their book.
 This unplanned for sideline grew to supplant my consulting work (and became more fun).
 In 2009 it became my company’s full-time focus.